"Technology does not drive change -- it enables change." Unknown source

 As a part of the Computing Curriculum, we have a clear, progressive online safety education programme.
 It covers a range of skills and behaviours appropriate to our learners’ age and experience.
 Our learners are taught from an early age that there are many risks involved regarding online safety.
 Our key consideration is ensuring that we support learners in effectively managing the main areas of risk; these being content, contact and conduct.

 Our vision is to be an e-confident school where technology is at the core of learning and is integrated effectively in the planning, teaching, learning and assessment of all areas of the Curriculum.
-We aim to further develop the potential technology has upon teaching and learning through our extensive range of resources, which includes a 3D interactive system, a recording studio and our school’s Managed Learning Environment, thus making a significant impact on both our pupils and staff.
+We aim to further develop the potential technology has upon teaching and learning through our extensive range of resources, a recording studio in addition to the use of Office 365 to support home and school learning, thus making a significant impact on both our pupils and staff.

 Please click here for this year's overview.